MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Intrinsic/Measure.md

 ## Summary
 Performs a joint measurement of one or more qubits in the specified Pauli bases.

+If the basis array and qubit array are different lengths, then the operation will fail.

 ## Input
 ### bases